 Of course, politics has long intruded on family life.
 Schreuders recalls her youth in Joburg.
-"I remember my father sitting on the edge of the chair watching the news.
+Themember my father sitting on the edge of the chair watching the news.
 It was the most boring thing, but if you made a sound he would tell you to shut up.
 Maybe it's a middle-age thing.
-I'm like that now.
-Every day I check the news on my phone.
+Tm like that now.
+Every day I check the news on my phone, and there is nothing satisfying about it."

 and there is nothing satisfying about it."

-Mewed from a certain angle, from the variage of her stoic portrait of Ramaphosa, Schreuders's exhibition in the Bedroom (at Jack Shainman Gallery until June 22) offers a meditation on the intrusion of politics on the domestic.
+Wewel from a certain angle, from the vantage of her stoic portrait of Ramaphosa, Schreuders's exhibition in the Bedroom (at Jack Shainman Gallery until June 22) offers a meditation on the intrusion of politics on the domestic.